Millefeuille42/TracimDaemonSDK/readme.md

 #### Ack

-The master daemon will send a `DaemonAck` upon receiving any events not expecting a response, otherwise the expected response is sent.
+The master daemon will send a `DaemonAck` upon receiving any managed events not expecting a response, otherwise the expected response is sent.
 As for now, a `DaemonPong` for a `DaemonPing` and a `DaemonAccountInfo` for a `DaemonSubscriptionActionAdd`

 The master daemon expects no `DaemonAck` on its messages.